ozikazina/Hydra/README.md

 Extras - Flow
 =========

-The output texture of this opertaion stores paths of flowing particles.
+The output texture of this operation stores paths of flowing particles.
 Some particle settings are shared with water erosion.

 | Default | Low drag |
 | :--: | :--: |